kazimics/StarSync/README.md

 # GitHub Stars Sync Tool

-An automated tool that synchronizes your GitHub starred repositories to knowledge base systems (currently supports SiYuan) and generates Chinese tags and tech stack summaries using AI.
+An automated tool that synchronizes your GitHub starred repositories to knowledge base systems (supports SiYuan and Obsidian) and generates Chinese tags and tech stack summaries using AI.

 **Language**: [中文简体](README.zh-CN.md) | English